mlemko/DLAP/README.md

 ping - Pong!
-status - Checks what audio file is playing currently. about - Information about the bot. list - Lists the available audio tracks. list (page) - Input a number to change the page of the list. next vote - Goes to next music by vote. previous vote - Goes to previous music by vote. play - Resumes music.
+status - Checks what audio file is playing currently. about - Information about the bot. next vote - Goes to next music by vote. previous vote - Goes to previous music by vote. play - Resumes music.